Assessment Quiz

 Results

 Q3.
-How often have you had trouble falling asleep, staying asleep, or sleeping too much? *
+Trouble falling or staying asleep, or sleeping too much *

 Q6.
-How often have you felt like a failure or that you have let yourself or your family down? *
+Feeling bad about yourself or that you are a failure or have let yourself or your family down *

 Q7.
-How often have you had trouble concentrating on things, such as reading the newspaper or watching television? *
+Trouble concentrating on things, such as reading the newspaper or watching television *

 Q9.
-In the past two weeks, how often have you had thoughts that you would be better off dead, or of hurting yourself in some way? *
+Thoughts that you would be better off dead or of hurting yourself *

 Personal Information